PrefectHQ/prefect/docs/orchestration/concepts/api.md

 )
 ```

-To use `TENANT`-scoped tokens in programmatic requests, include the token as the authorization header of your GraphQL requests:
+To use `TENANT`-scoped keys in programmatic requests, include the key as the authorization header of your GraphQL requests:

 ```json
 { "authorization": "Bearer YOUR_KEY" }